Inspiration from 9,000 Miles Away

 And may the unexpected gift that traveled 9,000 miles spark something in your own life – the courage to say yes to the improbable when it finds you.

 This book emerged, in part, from observing an artist remain faithful to his work with passion and perseverance.
 Watching that grace unfold over time quietly nudged me toward a calling I had not yet learned to recognize.
-I am grateful for those whose integrity is revealed not through grand gestures, but through sustained commitment, singularly and patiently.

 Passing the Spark Forward